omgplex/ViniPlay/README.md

 Security Note: Your SESSION_SECRET should be a long, random string to properly secure user sessions.

-Clone the Repository:
-Clone this repository into the same directory.

-git clone <repository_url> .

-Build and Run the Container:
+Run the Container:
 From your project directory, run the following command:

-docker-compose up --build -d
+docker-compose up -d

 Method 2: Using docker
-If you prefer not to use Docker Compose, you can build and run the container manually.
+If you prefer not to use Docker Compose, you can run the container manually.

-Build the Image:
+Pull the Image:
-From the root of the project directory, run:

-docker build -t viniplay .
+docker pull ghcr.io/your-username/viniplay:latest # Replace with your actual image path

 Run the Container:
 Create a volume directory (mkdir viniplay-data) and a .env file first.
 Then run the container: